Email support@paystubsnow.com

 Salary

-No matter how many hours are done, an employee receives a fixed amount as salary.
-A salaried employee receives a regular income as well as additional perks including paid time off, bonuses, health insurance, retirement benefits, and the right to minimum wage.
-Some employers also reimburse salaried workers for overtime hours worked.
+No matter how many hours are done, an employee receives a fixed amount as salary or annual salary as part of their total compensation, covering all job duties within the agreed salary range.
+A salaried employee receives a regular income as well as additional perks including paid time off, bonuses, health insurance, disability insurance, and long term disability insurance, enhancing their employee satisfaction and base pay.
+Some employers also reimburse salaried workers for overtime hours worked, reflecting an indirect form of compensation that supports company equipment use and relocation stipends.

 Hourly